iredmail/docs/en_US/installation/0-install.iredmail.on.openbsd.md

 ## System Requirements

+!!! note "Important Note"

-__IMPORTANT WARNING__: iRedMail is designed to be deployed on a FRESH server system, which means your server does __NOT__ have mail related components installed, e.g. MySQL, OpenLDAP, Postfix, Dovecot, Amavisd, etc. iRedMail will install and configure them for you automatically.
+    iRedMail is designed to be deployed on a __FRESH__ server system, which means your server does __NOT__ have mail related components installed, e.g. MySQL, OpenLDAP, Postfix, Dovecot, Amavisd, etc. iRedMail will install and configure them for you automatically.
 Otherwise it may override your existing files/configurations althought it will backup files before modifying, and it may not be working as expected.

 To install iRedMail on OpenBSD, you need: